 In addition to generalized vertical coordinates, new capabilities in MOM6 include the conservative representation of wetting and drying essential for evolving ice shelf grounding lines, along with key physical parameterizations including new scale-aware parameterizations for eddy-permitting regimes.
 MOM6 will be the ocean code used in the next GFDL coupled climate model.

-MOM6 will also be made available under an open-source software-model which means that in addition to supported releases of the source code it will be possible for community developers to obtain and collaborate on the latest development branches.
-The transition to open-source is planned to coincide with the first release of software and documentation.
-In the meantime, early access to MOM6 will be considered on a case-by-case basis.
+MOM6 will be made available under an open-development software-model which means that in addition to supported releases of the source code it will be possible for community developers to obtain and collaborate on the latest development branches.
+Support for MOM6 will begin with the first official release of software and documentation.
+In the meantime, the development branch of MOM6 is available via the MOM6 GitHub wiki.